What is an air filter?

 Filter classes

-Advisory Guideline
+Advisory guidelines

 Eurovent